Cinerama Dome

-Pacific Theatres' Cinerama Dome is a movie theater located at 6360 Sunset Boulevard in Hollywood, California.
+The Cinerama Dome is a movie theater on Sunset Boulevard in Hollywood, California that closed in 2020.
 Designed to exhibit widescreen Cinerama films, it opened November 7, 1963.
 The original developer was William R. Forman, founder of Pacific Theatres.
-The Cinerama dome continued as a leading first-run theater, most recently as part of the ArcLight Hollywood complex, until it closed temporarily in March 2020, due to the COVID-19 pandemic in California.
-The Arclight chain closed permanently in April 2021, with the theater never having reopened.
-In June 2022, it was announced that there are plans to reopen under the new name, Cinerama Hollywood.
+The Cinerama Dome continued as a leading first-run theater, most recently as part of the ArcLight Hollywood complex, until it closed due to the COVID-19 pandemic in California.
+The ArcLight chain closed permanently in April 2021, with the theater never having reopened.
+In June 2022, it was announced that there were plans to reopen under a new name, Cinerama Hollywood but the plans were cancelled in 2024.